grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 List<Integer> ints = createArrayOf(Integer.class);
 ```

-while in C# it is defined like this:
+whereas in C# the same method would be defined as:

 ```java
 public List<T> CreateArrayOf<T>()